 Computer security today is a failure.
 It gets in the way of getting the job done; therefore, it is normally bypassed or weakened.
 Even if security systems are implemented correctly, they are often bypassed for mission or operational reasons or are inadequate.

-These are a collection of stock presentations that the use of VSTK anti-virus software that is designed for UNIX/Linux computer systems.
+These are a collection of stock presentations that the use VSTK anti-malware software that is designed for UNIX/Linux computer systems.
 A substantial part of these presentations is verbal and is not contained in the slides.

 A easy to understand, straight to-the-point presentation on why CyberSoft is your best anti-virus solution.